3 Foods I Eat (Almost) Every Day

-From savoring high-quality dark chocolate to enjoying creamy guacamole, learn why I eat monounsaturated fats for breakfast, lunch and dinner.
+From savoring high-quality dark chocolate to enjoying creamy guacamole, learn why I eat healthy monounsaturated fats for breakfast, lunch and dinner.

 When I was 19, I stopped getting my period for a while because I stopped eating fat.
-I had an undiagnosed eating disorder, I exercised excessively and I ate less of everything, including fat.
+I had an undiagnosed eating disorder, I exercised excessively and I ate less of everything, including healthy fat.

 Practice It: Eat More Monounsaturated Fats